 The Fender American Series Strat Tremolo Bridge also did well in the stability department.
 Our tuning remained stable throughout our tests, even with constant full bends all over the fretboard and some intense dives on the tremolo arm.

-While testing it with clean sounds, we also felt that this bridge improved the overall performance of our Strat.
+While testing it with clean sounds, we felt this bridge improved the overall performance of our Strat.
 This is particularly true when it comes to tuning, as we were able to play for long stretches without having to face any major tuning issues.

-This fixed bridge features a string spacing of 0.5″, which is basically standard and feels familiar to anyone that plays Strats.
+This fixed bridge features a string spacing of 0.5″, which is basically standard and feels familiar to anyone who plays Strats.
 Overall, the Fender American Series Strat Tremolo Bridge gets the job done well and delivers sustain and stability.
 That said, it only covers mostly American and American Standard Stratocasters made from 1986 to 2007, which is a bit limiting.

 Verdict: The Fender American Series Strat Tremolo Bridge ships with everything you need for a simple installation process.
 This bridge is a good choice for American Standard Strats from 1986 to 2007, and offers great stability and improved sustain.
 The package comes with a tremolo arm on a screw-in design on a white tip.